shakshigupta774-a11y/Decap/README.md

 # Decap — AI-powered misinformation defender

 **Decap** is a prototype app built for the GenAI Exchange Hackathon.
-It helps users instantly verify suspicious forwards and links, while also teaching them how to spot misinformation through micro-lessons in meme format.
+It helps users instantly verify suspicious forwards and links, while also teaching them how to spot misinformation through micro-lessons in meme or tip format.

 ---